goschevski/goschevski.com/content/articles/fixed-and-fluid-columns.md

 ---
 collection: posts
-title: 'Fixed and Fluid Columns'
+title: Fixed and Fluid Columns
-description: 'We can create "one column fixed and one column fluid" layout using different techniques, but most of these solutions are kind of hacky and have some flaws like magic numbers, hard coded values, etc...'
+description: We can create a "one column fixed and one column fluid" layout using various techniques, but most of these solutions are hacky and have flaws such as magic numbers, hard coded values, and so on...
 createdAt: 2014-05-02
 tags:
   - css
 ---

-We can create "one column fixed and one column fluid" layout using different techniques, but most of these solutions are kind of hacky and have some flaws like magic numbers, hard coded values, etc.

-We had a discussion on this topic in our office, and we tried to find the best solution.
-We googled it and tried different ways, but our colleague [Šilja](https://github.com/vladimirsiljkovic) came out with the best one.
+We can create a "one column fixed and one column fluid" layout using various techniques, but most of these solutions are hacky and have flaws such as magic numbers, hard coded values, and so on.
+In our office, we discussed the issue and attempted to find the best solution.
+We looked it up on the internet and tried several approaches, but our [colleague](https://github.com/vladimirsiljkovic) came up with the best one.

 ### Solution